 To tackle the problem of activity detection in untrimmed videos, we begin approaching it as a problem of activity localization in space at first.
 To this end, we deploy an object detector to localize objects in every frame for each video.
-Inspired by the fast and accurate performance of YOLOv4 [21] in real-time object detection, we adopt it as a means to capture this spatial information.
-YOLOv4 [21] composes an improved version of YOLOv3 [25] as it combines a fast operating speed of an object detector.
-For our experiments, we utilized the pre-trained model of YOLOv4 [21] using Microsoft COCO [26] dataset to extract the objects of every video in the validation and evaluation sets.
+Inspired by the fast and accurate performance of YOLOv4 [22] in real-time object detection, we adopt it as a means to capture this spatial information.
+YOLOv4 [22] composes an improved version of YOLOv3 [26] as it combines a fast operating speed of an object detector in production systems and optimizations for parallel computations building a state-of-the-art detector.
+For our experiments, we utilized the pre-trained model of YOLOv4 [22] using Microsoft COCO [27] dataset to extract the objects of every video in the validation and evaluation sets.
 We have selected this dataset as it consists of the objects that participate in the activities of the challenge's dataset, including but not limited to "person", "car" and "truck".
 The detected objects for each frame are described by a bounding box and the corresponding confidence score.